BrunoZell/CollectiveIntelligence/readme.md

 Actualizations require somebody or something to actually do something in reality.
 Which is spending some form or energy to change it, typically aiming for a better state of things.
 Because this usually is an actual (energy-intensive) process, the marginal costs are accordingly high.

+## You only get marginal benefit from wealth

+Social connection and a life of production and environmental awareness is not included in being wealthy.

+## The things you pursue must be outside of yourself

+Only then you are actually serving society and are productinve.

+## Tax should only be put on natural resources.
+Never on human labor or sales tax that adds friction to productive businesses.

+## Active money management larger than that of a few human beings is a crime

+## Economics: To serve yourself, serve others

+You should only be able to "make money" IFF you have served somebody other than yourself.

+Any other form of income, except from prediction and coordination markets, is inherently invalid.
+Essentially, this is a market for debt in the money system, as debt is the source of unacked money with an intrinsic value of zero.

+The economic social network of the network provides a way to verify first principles value delivery.

+## Economics: Unemployment Statistics

+Define work as undesirable time.

+Now minimizing work is the goal, so much unemployment is actuallt he aim.

+What's important to measure is whether people have their minimum viable life together, but it has nothing to do with that individuals employment status.

 ## Economics: Expectations (Simulations)

 Given one or more models of the world and the current situation: